jakubro/trencianskyutulok.github.io/README.md

 # <img src='http://www.utulok-trencin.sk/assets/favicons/safari-pinned-tab.svg' height='70'> Trenčiansky Útulok

-This is source code behind [www.utulok-trencin.sk](http://www.utulok-trencin.sk), website for a dog shelter _Trenčiansky Útulok_ and a not-for-profit organization _OZ Trenčiansky Útulok_.
+This is source code behind [www.utulok-trencin.sk](http://www.utulok-trencin.sk), website for a dog shelter _Trenčiansky Útulok_ and a nonprofit organization _OZ Trenčiansky ÚTULOK_.

-It is written for [Jekyll](http://jekyllrb.com/) and runs as a [Github Page](https://pages.github.com/).
+It is meant to be processed by [Jekyll](http://jekyllrb.com/) in order to run as a [Github Page](https://pages.github.com/).

 ## Installation